 BOISE, Idaho, Feb.
-25 .- A message has just been received by Superintendent Calvin of the Oregon Short Line railway, stating that mine No. 1, at Diamondville, Wyo. is on fire, between the sixth and seventh levels.
-It is thought that the lives of thirty gold is reported in the Samoan islands. or forty men are in danger.
+25 .- A message han just been received by Superintendent Calvin of the Oregon Short Line railway, stating that mine No. 1, at Diamondville, Wyo., s on fire, between the sixth and seventh levels.
+It is thought that the lives of thirty or forty men are in danger.
 SALT LAKE, CITY, Utah, Feb.
-25,-A special to the Tribune from Kemmerer, Wyo., A disastrous fire in the Diamondville coal mine No. 1 late this evening was attended statement that a company has been formed with serious loss of life and great destruction of property.
-There were seventy miners and fifteen horses entombed, but one miraculous escape was made, however. by John Anderson, who was working near the mouth of the level when he realized the county, is in Washington in the interest mine was on fire.
-With some difficulty he of his son, who is a first year classman at reached the main lead and by throwing a Annapolis.
-Young Smith stood especially heavy overcoat over his head and shoulders he pushed his way through the flames and reached the main lead completely ex-Mr. Smith called upon the secretary of the hausted and terribly burned, but will re Efforts at Rescue Fall.
-All efforts to rescue those farther back have failed; as the flames drove the rescuers back.
-That all have perished is without question.
+25,-A special to the Tribune from Kemmerer, Wyo.,

+A disastrous fire in the Diamondville coal mine No. 1 late this evening was attended with serious loss of life and great destruction of property.
+There were seventy miners and fifteen horses entombed, but one miraculous escape was made, however, For a Boone County Boy. by John Anderson, who was working near Pierson D. Smith of St. Edmund.
+Boone the mouth of the level when he realized the mine was on fire.
+With some difficulty he of his son, who is a first year classman at reached the main lead and by throwing a sued by the attorney of Guy C. Barton, the Annapolis.
+Young Smith stood especially heavy overcoat over his head and shoulhigh in a number of his studies, but failed ders he pushed his way through the flames and reached the main lead completely ex-Mr. Smith called upon the secretary of the hausted and terribly burned, but will re Efforts at Rescue Fall.

+All efforts to rescue those farther back have failed, as the flames drove the rescuers back.
+That all have perished without question.
 The scenes around the mine were heartrending.
 Mothers, wives and sweethearts weeping and tearing their hair in terrible agony and all effort to calm them of no avail.
-The loss of prop erty will reach an enormous figure, and the officials are very reticent th amount and names of those imprisoned are unobtainable at a late hour.
-The cause of the fire is at present unknown. mine has been pugged at the sixth level, THIS MOB IS OVERLOOKED Inquest Over Death of Milwood Barkeeper's Wife is Made a Colorless Proceeding.
+The loss of property will reach an enormous figure, and as the officials are very reticent amount and names of those imprisoned are unobtainable at a late hour.
+The cause of the fire is at present unknown. mine has been pugged at the sixth level, less Proceeding killed by a gunshot.
+The fury was out only a few minutes in reaching a verdict.
+The preliminary trial will come up Friday, when a full examination will be made

+MOB IS OVERLOOKED Inquest Over Death of Milwood Barkeeper's Wife is Made a Color-